-By focusing on companies, we can tune the platform for business use cases.
-For professional designers, our goal is to automate rote tasks and augment brainstorming.
-For non-designers, the goal is to make creating and editing designs as simple as creating and editing PowerPoint presentations.
+For professional designers, our goal is to automate rote tasks and augment the creative process.
+For non-designers, the goal is to make design and image generation as simple as PowerPoint.

 Our product philosophy is straightforward: software should be like Frappuccinos.
 You could buy the equipment and ingredients then spend five minutes every day mixing the perfect Frappuccino for 10% of what you pay Starbucks.

 But you don’t.
 Instead, you happily plop down $5 and walk out the door with a smile on your face and a Frappuccino in hand.
 Because the convenience is worth $5.